6 Easy Tips for More Profitable YouTube Advertising

 3. Take Advantage of YouTube Targeting Options

 Just as you should when advertising on Facebook, Twitter, or Google, you need to pay close attention to the audience that is consuming your messages.
-Why waste money on unqualified and irrelevant eyes who are unlikely to be interested in your offerings?
+With the millions of YouTube videos viewers out there, why waste money on unqualified and irrelevant eyes who are unlikely to be interested in your offerings?

 YouTube allows great flexibility to take control over who sees your ads.
 Starting with demographic targeting, you can then layer on affinity audiences (to target people interested in a certain topic), custom affinity audiences, and in-market audiences.